interactions-py/interactions.py/docs/migration.rst

 Another big change in this release is the implementation of the ``get`` utility method.
 It allows you to no longer use ``**await bot._http...``.

-You can get more information by reading the `get-documentation`_.
+You can get more information by reading the :meth:`interactions.client.get.get`

 ``4.3.0`` also introduces a new method of creating commands, subcommands, and options.